ntqltx/rush/README.md

-# no-manager
+# rush
-package manager for no time
+Roblox Package Manager from no time! devs